 A brute force attack is a type of cyber attack that uses software to “guess” credentials.
 Through trial and error, brute force attackers input dictionary words, phrases, commonly used passwords or specific letter and number combinations until they find a match.
 Brute force attacks are surprisingly effective given that 56% of people reuse passwords.
 Reusing passwords is a dangerous and common practice, as all it takes is the compromise of one reused password to expose an entire system or group of credentials.

 Simple brute force attacks use trial and error to try different combinations to guess login credentials.
 The attacker will use a high-powered computer to try every letter, number and symbol combination they can.
 While this may seem inefficient, some computers can process trillions of combinations at once.

 Dictionary attacks leverage simple dictionary words or phrases to crack user credentials.
 It’s advisable to use no words or phrases you can find in a dictionary, because a dictionary brute force attack may pick up on them and crack the password.

-Using external logic, the software guesses which passwords will have the most success and then uses brute force to apply every combination.
+Using external logic, an attacker uses software to guess which passwords will have the most success and then uses brute force to apply every combination.

-This method depends on a few selected common passwords.
-Lists of common passwords are easy enough to find online.
+This method depends on well-known passwords.
+Lists of common passwords are easy to find online.
 Here's a list of 10,000.
-A reverse brute force attack uses a list like this to input these common passwords into multiple accounts hoping for a match.
+A reverse brute force attack uses a list like this to input these common passwords into multiple accounts, hoping for a match.

 You can prevent brute force attacks with sophisticated automated tools.
 Businesses are already taking on brute force attacks and other malware threats using these tools.
-As threat detection becomes more sophisticated, it’s depending more on AI technology to detect, prevent and remove threats before they cause damage.
+As threat detection becomes more sophisticated, it is increasingly using AI technology to detect, prevent and remove threats before they can cause damage.

 Bot protection can help monitor web traffic for suspicious activity and lock out users when an attack is suspected.
 Bots can also predict suspicious activity such as multiple login attempts and alert the victim before an attack is completed.